Menu

 Welcome to Year 5!

-Year 5 is taught by Ms Candlish, Mrs Davies, Mrs Liana-Stellmach and Ms Francis.
+Year 5 is taught by Ms Candlish, Mrs Lowe (Wed am), Mrs Davies (Wed pm), Mrs Liana-Stellmach (Fri pm) and Ms Francis.
+We are supported by the brilliant Mrs Yan.

-Our PE days for Term 2 are Tuesday and Thursday.
+Our PE days for Term 3 are Tuesday and Friday.
 Please come to school wearing your school PE kit on these days, bringing school shoes in a separate bag to change into indoors if it is wet/muddy.
-Our PE in Term 2 will be hockey and outdoor adventurous activities.
+Our PE in Term 3 will focus on invasion games and keeping healthy.

-Our 'Drop Everything and Read' day is Tuesday.
+Our 'Drop Everything and Read' day is Thursday.
 Parents are invited to come into class and read with their child until the register is taken just before 9am.
 Please sign in at the school office in plenty of time, if attending, and please remember to leave with a school adult, via the office so that you can sign out too!
+Our library day is Friday - this is an opportunity to renew/return/withdraw books from the school library.

 Across all subjects, we’ll continue to build confidence, curiosity, and collaboration.
-We look forward to sharing our progress with you throughout the term and hope to welcome you to our Whole-school Curriculum Showcase on Tuesday 2nd December at 3pm!
+We look forward to sharing our progress with you throughout the term via Class Dojo and our fortnightly newsletters.

 *In order to participate fully in both sessions, please ensure that wellies and a waterproof coat are brought into school on that day (whatever the weather) and come dressed in comfortable, full-length trousers, and a top with long sleeves as we will be going into The Meadow.
 Please ensure snacks are in a lidded container.
 (It is very useful to also have a spare change of clothes which can be kept on your peg in the cloakroom.
 Waterproof coats and wellies need to be in school to maximise play times.)